Gartner’s top 5 data & analytics predictions for 2025

 Augmented analytics will become mainstream

-Augmented analytics, which leverages machine learning and AI to automate data preparation, insight generation, and insight explanation, will become more widespread.
-By 2025, it is predicted that a majority of analytics processes will be augmented, making advanced analytics accessible to a broader audience.
 This democratization of analytics will empower more employees across different levels of the organization to derive insights from data, fostering a more data-driven culture.

 Data fabric, a design concept that serves as an integrated layer of data and connecting processes, will become the foundation for managing an increasingly complex data environment.

 As data sources proliferate and data volumes grow, organizations will adopt data fabric architectures to ensure seamless data integration, accessibility, and governance.
-This approach will enable a more agile and resilient data management strategy, supporting real-time analytics and decision-making.

 More AI means more investment in people

-As AI technologies become increasingly integrated into business operations, organizations must prioritize investment in their people.
 This includes developing skills in understanding, interpreting, and acting upon AI-generated insights.
 Critical thinking and data literacy training will become essential for all team members, ensuring they can effectively leverage AI tools and the insights they provide.

-Developing skills in understanding, interpreting, and acting upon AI-generated insights, critical thinking, and data literacy training for all team members will help plan for the future of using AI tools and implementation.
+Developing skills in understanding, interpreting, and acting upon AI-generated insights, critical thinking, and data literacy training for all team members will help plan for the future of using AI tools and their implementation.

 Data literacy as a core competency

-Data literacy, or the ability to read, understand, create, and communicate data as information, will become a core competency for employees at all levels.
 Gartner predicts that organizations will invest heavily in data literacy programs to ensure that their workforce can effectively use data to drive decision-making and innovation.
-This shift will help bridge the gap between data specialists and business users, fostering a more collaborative and data-driven organizational culture.

 Data governance will be rebranded as a strategic business need